 Deco-Twisters – Can be considered as an offshoot of a balloon artist.
 The main difference is the balloon sculptures are large in scales and work behind the scenes using techniques that make it difficult to reproduce for the general public and typically are the focal point of the balloon decor.
 No balloon, latex, mylar, rounds, or long balloons are off-limits when it comes to deco-twisting.

 Line Twister – Developed from the world of balloon entertainers, the line twister must be able to reproduce balloon figures within three minutes or less.
-This production like speed allows Line Twister to develop motor memory skills that will enable them to expend little mental energy on thinking about how to build the sculpture which frees the entertainer’s mind to think about entertaining the audience while acting like a machine and reproduce a balloon sculpture.
+This production like speed allows Line Twister to develop motor memory skills that will enable them to expend little mental energy on thinking about building the sculpture, which frees the entertainer’s mind to think about entertaining the audience while acting like a machine and reproduce a balloon sculpture.
 The Line twister is a one-on-one entertainment where every child receives a balloon, and people stand in line as they wait their turn.

 Twister – A generic industry term to categorize people who primarily use balloon animal balloons to entertain or create balloon art.
 A Twisters skill level can range from beginner to advance and deals directly with guests one-on-one.

-If you are looking for a Balloon Artist, Balloon Entertainer, or Balloon Decorator, the balloon community is tight-knit and will gladly recommend a colleague who specializes in your event requirements.
+If you are looking for a Balloon Artist, Balloon Entertainer, or Balloon Decorator, the balloon community is tight-knit and will gladly recommend a colleague specializing in your event requirements.

 If you’re a balloon entertainer, how do you classify yourself?